 When you complete a Udemy course, you will receive a certificate of completion, which you can share with your friends, relatives, co-workers and potential employers.
 Certificates of Completion help demonstrate your accomplishments, but please note Udemy is not an accredited institution, and as a result, the certificates cannot be used for formal accreditation.

-When all lectures have been completed, a red or white trophy will appear on the course dashboard, signifying that the certificate of completion is ready.
+When all the curriculum items of a course have been completed, a red or white trophy will appear on the course dashboard, signifying that the certificate of completion is ready.
 Click on the trophy to view the certificate.

 Certificates can be saved as a .pdf or .jpg file so that you can easily share your accomplishment.
 In addition, certificates can be shared on Facebook, Twitter, and LinkedIn directly from Udemy.
 The certificate will look something like this: